 The Verallia Executive Committee, which is focused on operations, is composed of members in charge of Group functions and members in charge of Business Operations with heads of key regions.
 The Committee is focused primarily on driving and implementing the Group’s strategy, monitoring performance and coordinating projects in the different countries and regions of the Group.

-The Board of Directors has 12 members and 2 observes and brings together individuals with complementary professional backgrounds and skills.
+The Board of Directors has 10 members and 1 observer and brings together individuals with complementary professional backgrounds and skills.

-João Salles, born in 1981, holds a B.A. in Economics from INSPER, an M.A in Economics and an M.S. in Finance both from Columbia University in New York, and a Ph.D. in Economics from the University of São Paulo.
-He has been a Managing Director at BWSA, a holding company, since 2017, and a member of the Investment, Risk and Management Committees of BWGI, an asset manager, since 2014.
+João Salles, born in 1981, holds a B.A. in Economics from INSPER, an M.A. in Economics and an M.S. in Finance both from Columbia University in New York, and a Ph.D. in Economics from the University of São Paulo.
+He has been a Managing Director at BWSA, a holding company, since 2017, and is the CEO of its asset management firm, BWGI, where he has a member of the Investment, Risk and Management Committees since 2014.
 João Salles currently holds positions as Board Member of Itaú Unibanco, of IUPAR (which controls Itaú Unibanco), and is also a member of the Finance Committee of Alpargatas.
-Between 2013 and 2018, João Salles was a Partner, Investment Professional and member of Cambuhy Investimentos’ Investment Committee.
-Prior to that, he worked as an Investment Banker at J.P.
-Morgan in New York, focusing on M&A, ECM and DCM transactions.
+Between 2013 and 2018, João Salles was a Partner, Investment Professional (MD) and member of Cambuhy Investimentos’ Investment Committee.
+Prior to that, he worked at the investment bank J.P.
+Morgan in New York, focusing on M&A, ECM and DCM.

 Marcia Freitas is, since 2013, Executive Director and member of the Executive Committee of Brasil Warrant S.A.
 (BW), where she is responsible for overseing all legal, tax and regulatory matters of the holding company and of BWGI, the group’s asset management subsidiary.
 Before joining BW, Marcia Freitas worked for more than 25 years as a lawyer in the Brazilian financial industry, 15 of which as head of legal and general counsel for Unibanco and HSBC Brazil.
 Marcia Freitas obtained her Law Degree at the Rio de Janeiro State University (UERJ) in 1988 and has an LLM in “corporate law” from the New York University School of Law (1993).
 She also attended the Corporate Governance and Capital Markets for Executives Programme at B.I.
 International, in partnership with Columbia University and Johns Hopkins University, in 2014.